 Need more options?
 Check out our top picks for the best task management software in 2023 in the post below:

 Team collaboration is a significant factor when it comes to project success.
-You need to be able to communicate with your team effectively for projects to run smoothly.

-- @mention teammates in comments, and
+- @mentioning teammates in comments, and

 Your team can also add files and attachments to tasks and comments.
 The free plan includes only 100 MB, while the paid plans offer unlimited storage.